AdobeDocs/commerce-merchant-services.en/help/price-index/installation.md

 Run the above indexers manually, as needed.
 Otherwise, the data gets refreshed in the standard sync process.
 Read more about the [Catalog Sync](../landing/catalog-sync.md) service.

-Luma and Adobe Commerce Core GraphQL users can install the `catalog-adapter` module that provides Luma compatibility and disables the PHP core price indexer.
+Luma and Adobe Commerce Core GraphQL users can install the `catalog-adapter` module that provides Luma and Core GraphQl compatibility and disables the PHP core price indexer.
 To use the `catalog-adapter` module, [!DNL Live Search] must first be installed.
 Follow the [Install [!DNL Live Search]](../live-search/install.md) instructions before continuing.

 ```bash